roman-milk/roman-milk.github.io/the-black-wedding.md

+===

- ****** The Black Wedding ****** byTheTalkMan© "I'm sorry... it's just, this is all happening at once, and it's all so fast, and I've got no one to help out..."
+"I'm sorry... it's just, this is all happening at once, and it's all so fast, and I've got no one to help out..."
 Mandy said, everything hitting her at once as she felt the tears welling in her eyes once more.
 Vanessa studied her young secretary for a moment before coming to a decision.

  "I tell you what, come into my office.
 Let me make some calls."
 Mandy followed her boss into her large office.
 Vanessa dropped her bag unceremoniously onto the floor and tossed her sunglasses onto the side couch.
 As Vanessa sat behind her large oak desk and skimmed through her leather notebook full of phone numbers, Mandy sat in front of the desk, not sure what to expect.
 Vanessa rolled up her sleeves, cracked her neck, and picked up the phone.